davidmoten/flatbuffers/README.md

 Maven artifacts for use with [flatbuffers](https://github.com/google/flatbuffers).

-The Google flatbuffers project team do not publish artifacts of any sort for flatbuffers to repositories like Maven Central.
-Users are expected to build from source.
+For years the Google flatbuffers project team did not publish artifacts of any sort for flatbuffers to repositories like Maven Central.
+Users were expected to build from source.
+In May 2021 Google started publishing the built artifacts as downloads from their [releases](https://github.com/google/flatbuffers/releases) page but did not wrap them as Maven artifacts.
 This project shortcuts these actions for you and allows you to do all using Maven artifacts from Maven Central.

 * Supports flatbuffers 1.3, 1.4, 1.5, 1.6, 1.7, 1.8, 1.10, 1.12, 2.0.3
 * Supports Java 1.6+ (Java 8 for 1.10+)

-Update: From 2.0.3, the Google flatbuffers project started publishing binaries for Linux, OSX and Windows for download from their Releases page.
-This project continues to package them up as Maven artifacts.

 Status: *released to Maven Central*